munki/munki/notes_about_this_branch.md

 FileRepo is the default plugin and handles both local file repos and repos hosted on fileshares.

 GitFileRepo is a proof-of-concept plugin.
-It inherits the behavior of FileRepo and does git commits for file changes in the repo.
+It inherits the behavior of FileRepo and does git commits for file changes in the repo (which must be already configured/initialized as a git repo)

 MWA2APIRepo is a proof-of-concept plugin that talks to a remote repo via the MWA2 API.
 It requires the latest MWA2 code from GitHub.